CHI-CityTech/CHI-StudentResearch/README.md

 Anthony Navarro - AV Technology and Design for BSP and SeaChange360.

+#### Independent Studies

 Kevin Pintado - Website creation and migration CHIIDS.